-- You have lips that are too thick and want to reduce their volume.
+- Your lips are too thick and want to reduce their volume.

 - You have a congenital disorder.

-- You have seen your lips affected by some disease.
+- Your lips have been affected by some disease.

 - You once underwent some previous treatment that failed.

-It is important to note that cheiloplasty surgery may not be suitable for some people with autoimmune and inflammatory diseases.
+It is important to note that the surgery may not suit some people with autoimmune and inflammatory diseases.

 What is the likely outcome of a cheiloplasty?

 - A restructure of the proportion of the upper lip to the lower lip.